 - Work evenings, weekends and overtime during peak demand.

-One of the most common misconceptions about HVAC is that it’s a blue-collar position.
-You need a certain skill set, in-depth training and ongoing endorsements.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
+It requires a distinct skill set, specialized instruction and ongoing endorsements.

 - Avoid working at a desk or in an office.